Taking the BRITs to a young global audience

 Under Somethin’ Else’s guidance, The BRIT Awards lands in the digital space each year with record-breaking impact.
 The challenge is not only to consolidate the successes of the previous campaigns but to build on them.
 Each year we set out to develop a bigger and bolder digital BRITs, one with real personality that appeals to a broad and, importantly, global audience.
 In 2015 it became the most tweeted about (non sport) UK TV show ever with 7.5 million tweets.
 2016 and 2017 have seen further record breaking campaigns.

-On the night, our digital newsroom of more than 80 people report live from the event; backstage, on the red carpet and inside the arena with dedicated film crews, photographer units and a 30-strong “always on” social team.
+On the night, our digital newsroom of more than 80 people report live from the event; backstage, on the Red Carpet and inside the arena with dedicated film crews, photographer units and a 30-strong “always on” social team.

-2016 saw innovations such as
+2017 saw activations such as